-B. Cloud brightness temperature at 10.3 μm
+B. Cloud Brightness Temperature at 10.3 μm

-The Advanced Baseline Imager (ABI) onboard the GOES-R satellite series performs optical imaging of the Earth from geostationary orbit in the visible and IR domain.
-In the present study we only consider the thermal IR 10.3 μm channel.
+The ABI onboard the GOES-R satellite series performs optical imaging of the Earth from geostationary orbit in the visible and IR domains.
+In the present study, we only consider the thermal IR 10.3- μ m channel.
 The brightness temperature at 10.3 μ m is a fair indicator of the altitude of the cloud top [24].
 Because optical wavelengths cannot penetrate optically thick clouds, IR measurements provide only indirect information about the precipitation processes.
-The utility of geostationary optical imagery, compared to MW radiometry from low Earth orbit, lies in its' ability to produce images frequently and at high spatial resolution.
-Over the continental United States the ABI imager onboard GOES-16 produces one image every five minutes at 2 km resolution.
+The utility of geostationary optical imagery, compared to MW radiometry from low-Earthorbit, lies in its ability to produce images frequently and at high spatial resolution.
+Over the continental United States, the ABI imager onboard GOES-16 produces one image every five minutes at 2-km resolution.
 This high temporal sampling allows monitoring of the development and dynamics of cloud systems.
-The dynamical information provided by the ABI over a onehour time window (from t - 30min to t + 30min) complements the snapshot information provided by SSMI/S at time t.
-In [25] it was demonstrated for example that the development stage of cloud systems can be estimated from geostationary IR, and provides useful information for reducing systematic biases in passive MW estimates of precipitation intensity.
-The ABI brightness temperature fields are distributed by NOAA as the ABI Level 2 Cloud and Moisture Imagery products (ABI-L2-CMIP).
+The dynamical information provided by the ABI over a one-hour time window (from t - 30 to t + 30 min) complements the snapshot information provided by SSMI/S at time t.
+In [25], it was demonstrated, for example, that the development stage of cloud systems can be estimated from geostationary IR and provides useful information for reducing systematic biases in passive MW estimates of precipitation intensity.
+The ABI brightness temperature fields are distributed by NOAA as the ABI level 2 cloud and moisture imagery products (ABI-L2-CMIP).